dabamos/openadms-ui/README.md

 Underscore.js, Semantic UI, and PouchDB.

 ## Run
-Launch OpenADMS UI by simply serving the directory contents with a web server (nginx, Hiawatha, httpd, …).
+Launch OpenADMS UI by simply serving the root directory with a web server (nginx, Hiawatha, httpd, …).
 For testing, you can start the Python HTTP server module inside the OpenADMS UI directory (or execute ``run.sh``):
 ```
 $ python3 -m http.server 8080
 ```
-Open your web browser and access ``http://localhost:8080/``.
+Open your web browser and access ``http://localhost:8080/openadms-ui/``.
+OpenADMS UI must be located in the directory ``/openadms-ui``.
+Otherwise, change ``rootPath`` in ``src/openadms-ui.js`` to the actually path and re-build the sources.

 ## Build
 [Node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/) are